My Homemade Hummus Recipe

 • Smash it all together in the mini food processor

-• Through a fine-mesh strainer, pure the mix into a container, and use a spoon to smash the garlic through the fine strainer.
+• Through a fine-mesh strainer, push the mix into a container, and use a spoon to smash the garlic through the fine strainer into a smooth lemon liquid.

 This method will keep the rich flavor of the garlic but avoid any chunks of it in the hummus.

-Once the beans have cooled down and the lemon/garlic juice is ready, we can move on to the final step.
+Once the beans and lemon juice are ready, we can move on to the final step.

 • Rinse the beans one last time, getting rid of any leftover floating shells.
 Drain the beans to get rid of as much of the water.
 It is ok to have some shells left.
 We got rid of most of them by now.